 What are my New Hampshire Military and Veterans Education Benefits?

 New Hampshire National Guard Tuition Assistance: Members of the New Hampshire National Guard may take courses tuition-free on a space available basis in state-supported postsecondary institutions.
 In order to be eligible to receive educational assistance under this subdivision, a member of the New Hampshire National Guard shall:

 Be an active member of the New Hampshire national guard residing either in-state or out-of-state who has completed advanced individual training or commissioning.

 Be enrolled in a degree-enhancing curriculum in any vocational or Technical school that is under the authority of the commissioner of Regional community-technical colleges or enrolled in any degree-enhancing curriculum in any public college or university within the state.

 Have first utilized any federal educational entitlements, not including Montgomery GI benefits, and National Guard scholarship grants.

 If you have any questions about this change, please contact the NHARNG Education Office at 603-227-1550 or 603-225-1305

-Free Tuition for Children of New Hampshire Resident Service Members Declared Missing-in-Action or Prisoners of War: The Child of a missing person who was domiciled in this State serving in or with the U.S. Armed Forces after February 28, 1961, is entitled to free tuition at an educational institution of the community college system of New Hampshire so long as said missing person is so reported / listed as missing, captured, etc. (See RSA 188-F:15 )
+Free Tuition for Children of New Hampshire Resident Service Members Declared Missing-in-Action or Prisoners of War: The Child of a resident Service member that was declared Missing in Action while serving in the U.S. Armed Forces after February 28, 1961, is entitled to free tuition at an educational institution of the community college system of New Hampshire.
+The Child of the Service member is eligible for as long as the parent is reported / listed as missing, captured, etc. (See RSA 188-F:15 )

 New Hampshire Interstate Compact on Educational Opportunity for Military Children: It is the purpose of this compact to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by: